lyauyeung/rabobank-assignment/README.md

 6. Create simple API to retrieve failed records from database

 ## Limitations and Considerations
+In the end I was not able to follow through on the initial plan due to some limitations of the Azure Sandbox that I have used.
+In the following section I will go through each implementation I have done for some explanation and further development.

 ### Api
 - Super simple API created with FastAPI with one endpoint.
 Could add parameters for limited number of invalid records received.
 Or query parameters based on reference number.

-- Could have created some setup instead of separate `pip install` rows using Poetry.

 - To run the FastAPI or any kind of API to retrieve records from a database, I would compare any of the following solutions: https://learn.microsoft.com/en-us/azure/container-apps/compare-options.
 My preference would go to Kubernetes, seeing as it is a cloud agnostic framework for orchestrating containerized workloads, but if the team wants to have less maintenance, I would consider a PoC with either Azure Functions or Azure Container Apps.

 - It was my first experience using FastAPI, it was very easy to setup an initial API, however I am unsure whether it is suitable for production usecases.

+- Could have done multi-stage building for FastAPI to create slimmer image.

-### Pipeline
+### Notebook
 - In the end, I did not use an Azure Synapse Pipeline to do the validations, therefore I used Jupyter Notebooks (with Spark configured) and DuckDB to perform the necessary actions to simulate database upserts.

-- Unable to use [ON CONFLICT](https://duckdb.org/docs/sql/statements/insert.html#on-conflict-clause) properly to insert rows into a different table.
-Unfortunately, DuckDB does not allow triggers (unlike PostgreSQL).

 - I would consider adding a [Storage Event trigger](https://learn.microsoft.com/en-us/azure/data-factory/how-to-create-event-trigger?tabs=data-factory) to the pipeline.
 Furthermore, regarding pipeline definitions and notebooks I would store these in a Git repository, giving the possibility for CI/CD.

-- It was my first time using DuckDB to create a quick database instance to perform SQL operations.
-It is quite fast for these small usecases.
-DuckDB offers various [extensions](https://duckdb.org/docs/extensions/overview) which makes it easy to connect to different databases.
+- Connection to Azurite from local Spark configuration seems more complex than initially thought, therefore I opted for using the csv file as is.
+Although this will be easier when using a Spark notebook in Azure Synapse as the Spark configuration has been set properly.

+- Spark writes with JDBC are limited, have to manually write up inserts with constraints, such as primary keys.

 ### Terraform
 - Due to limited permissions on A Cloud Guru Azure Sandbox environment I was unable to perform the following actions: